minority4u/MLE/README.md

-# Example implementation of different Machine Learning /Optimizing algorithms
+# Example implementation of different machine learning and optimisation algorithms

 Code is written in Java.